 The Principle of Gender, Laterality, and Hormone Status

-NOTE: The principle of gender, laterality, and hormone status also applies to the frontal lobe (thyroid ducts/pharyngeal ducts relays) and glucose center (alpha and beta islet cells of the pancreas).
+NOTE: The principle of gender, laterality, and hormone status also applies to the thyroid ducts and pharyngeal ducts relays (located in the front of the pre-motor sensory cortex) as well as to the glucose center (alpha and beta islet cells of the pancreas).

 Example: male territorial anger conflict and female identity conflict (see also example male territorial fear conflict and female scare-fright conflict)